UnNeutral/basic-packet-sniffer/README.md

 Requirements:
 Python 3.x
 Elevated privileges (root access) to run raw sockets.
+The code won't work on Windows because it uses AF_PACKET sockets, which are specific to Linux for capturing raw Ethernet frames.

 Notes:
 Ensure you have sufficient privileges to execute raw socket operations.